 Mediation does not depend on you and your spouse already agreeing on how to settle your divorce, but it does require that you are both willing to engage in respectful and constructive communication and can work together to settle the case outside of court.

 Some of the benefits of mediation include the following:

 - More control over outcome

 - Less costly

 Mediation can be especially beneficial for divorcing parents, since they commonly learn new skills of communication and establish frameworks for discussion while avoiding arguments in the negotiation process.
 This can make the transition amicable, as both parents understand ways of communicating effectively in regards to their children.

 Understanding Divorce Mediation

-The divorce courts in Jacksonville and statewide require couples to attend mediation before the judge will hear their case, unless they come to court with a settlement agreement already worked out.
+The divorce courts in Jacksonville and throughout the state require couples to attend mediation before the judge will hear their case, unless they come to court with a settlement agreement already worked out.
 Mediation as an alternative dispute resolution approach for settling a divorce is different from the traditional image.
-Instead of both parties having their own legal representation and entering the courtroom for a heated and often drawn-out battle over issues such as

 Some issues that are discussed in the mediation process include: